surifirstpin/biplus_documentation/version.3/Organize Content.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/93fab44572b6a9c124a7c80f1ec840cd0488f319/images/organise_full.png)

- - **Second,** editing and managing the access level this allows users to make changes to the content such as;
+ - **Second,** editing and managing access level, allows users to make changes to the content such as;

    - Editing Reports and Dashboards.
    -  Specifying which users and groups as  authority to access the data.